Oklahoma City bombing: Children affected

 The images and media reports of children dying terrorized many children who, as demonstrated by later research, showed symptoms of post-traumatic stress disorder.
 Children became a primary focus of concern in the mental health response to the bombing and many bomb-related services were delivered to the community, young and old alike.
 These services were delivered to public schools of Oklahoma and reached approximately 40,000 students.
-One of the first organized mental health activities in Oklahoma City was a clinical study of middle and high school students conducted 7 weeks after the bombing.
+One of the first organized mental health activities in Oklahoma City was a clinical study of middle and high school students conducted seven weeks after the bombing.
 The study focused on middle and high school students who had no connection or relationship to the victims of the bombing.
-This study showed that these students, although deeply moved by the event and showing a sense of vulnerability on the matter, had no difficulty with the demands of school or home life, as contrasted to those who were connected to the bombing and its victims, who suffered from post-traumatic stress disorder.
+This study showed that these students, although deeply moved by the event and showing a sense of vulnerability on the matter, had no difficulty with the demands of school or home life, as contrasted to those who were connected to the bombing and its victims, who had post-traumatic stress disorder.

 Children were also affected through the loss of parents in the bombing.
-Many children lost one or both parents in the blast, with a reported seven children losing their only remaining parent.
+Many children lost one or both parents in the blast, with seven children losing their only remaining parent.
 Children of the disaster have been raised by single parents, foster parents, and other family members.
 Adjusting to the loss has made these children suffer psychologically and emotionally.
-One orphan who was interviewed (of the at least 10 orphaned children) reported sleepless nights and an obsession with death.
+One orphan who was interviewed (of the at least ten orphaned children) reported sleepless nights and an obsession with death.

 President Clinton stated that after seeing images of babies being pulled from the wreckage, he was "beyond angry" and wanted to "put [his] fist through the television".
-Clinton and his wife Hillary requested that aides talk to child care specialists about how to communicate with the children regarding the bombing.
-President Clinton spoke to the nation three days after the bombing, saying: "I don't want our children to believe something terrible about life and the future and grownups in general because of this awful thing ... most adults are good people who want to protect our children in their childhood and we are going to get through this".
+Clinton and his wife Hillary requested that aides talk to child care specialists about how to communicate with children about the bombing.
+Clinton said to the nation three days after the bombing, "I don't want our children to believe something terrible about life and the future and grownups in general because of this awful thing ... most adults are good people who want to protect our children in their childhood and we are going to get through this".
 On April 22, 1995, the Clintons spoke in the White House with over 40 federal agency employees and their children, and in a live nationwide television and radio broadcast, addressed their concerns.